MounirAitHamou/CSI4130_Project/PeerReview.md

 ### Third Suggested Improvement

-A meaningful improvement to the snow system is enhancing the particle simulation by extending it from a **single-axis (Y-only) fall model** into a **fully 3D motion system with per-particle variation in speed and wind response**.
+A meaningful improvement to the snow system is enhancing the particle simulation by extending it from a single-axis (Y-only) fall model into a fully 3D motion system with per-particle variation in speed and wind response.

 Previously, snowflakes were updated using only their Y-position, resulting in uniform vertical motion.
 This made the snowfall appear overly linear and repetitive, as all particles shared identical behavior apart from random initial placement.